-Health and safety engineers also investigate industrial accidents, injuries, or occupational diseases to determine their causes and to determine whether the incidents could have been or can be prevented in the future.
+Health and safety engineers also investigate industrial accidents and injuries to determine their causes and to determine whether the incidents were avoidable or can be prevented in the future.
 They interview employers and employees to learn about work environments and incidents that lead to accidents or injuries.
 They also evaluate the corrections that were made to remedy violations found during health inspections.

 Health and safety engineering is a broad field covering many activities.
 The following are examples of types of health and safety engineers:

-Systems safety engineers work in many fields, including aerospace, and are moving into new fields, such as software safety, medical safety, and environmental safety.
-These engineers take a systemic approach to identify hazards so that accidents and injuries can be avoided.
+Systems safety engineers identify and analyze risks and hazards associated with system designs in order to make them safe while ensuring that the systems remain operational and effective.
+They work in many fields, including aerospace, and are moving into new fields, such as software safety, medical safety, and environmental safety.

 For information on health and safety engineers who work in mines, see the profile on mining and geological engineers.

-Health and safety engineers hold about 25,200 jobs.
-The industries that employed the most health and safety engineers are as follows:
+Health and safety engineers hold about 23,600 jobs.
+The largest employers of health and safety engineers are as follows: